Treboder/SimpleGraphQL4Locations/README.md

 ... requiring the use of the interfaces GraphQLQueryResolver and GraphQLMutationResolver

 ### Example Query

-Navigate to http://localhost:8080/graphiql and place following query
+Navigate to http://localhost:8080/graphiql and place following query:
 ```
 {
     findAllLocations {